When To Talk To your Doctor About Hair Loss

 This hair loss typically occurs about three months after a stressful event, such as:

-“If the stressor is not addressed or resolved, the hair loss will continue, and people may develop a chronic condition that can lead to ongoing stress,” explained Trieu.
+“If the stressor is not addressed or resolved, the hair loss will continue, and people may develop a chronic condition that can lead to ongoing stress,” explained Dr. Ahmed.

 Other Health Conditions That Can Lead To Hair Loss

-If your healthcare provider has ruled out underlying medical conditions for your hair loss, they will likely perform blood work to check for metabolic problems, such as a thyroid issue, or:
+If your healthcare provider has ruled out underlying medical conditions for your hair loss, they will likely perform blood work to check for metabolic problems, such as a thyroid issue, or a vitamin or mineral deficiency.

 If your blood work reveals these nutrient levels are not optimal, your doctor may recommend supplements, medications or lifestyle changes.
 Over time, these changes may decrease your hair loss.